iotaledger/is-ui-components/README.md

 # is-ui-components
-Set of reusable components for Integration Service API-based frontends
+Set of reusable components for Integration Service API-based frontends.